 Q: How is Illumination different from other wintertime lights events?

-JF: We worked hand-in-hand with the Arboretum for more than nine months, looking to find ways to not only illuminate the trees, but to entice people to engage with them reframe our relationship with winter arbor.
+JF: We worked hand-in-hand with the Arboretum for more than nine months in 2012 and 2013, looking to find ways to not only illuminate the trees, but to entice people to engage with them and reframe our relationship with winter arbor.
 Our team spent hundreds of hours coming up with concepts, testing and re-testing to ensure our ideas could work and convey the message we were looking to share.
 Visitors may not know it when they see Illumination, but everything is carefully placed as part of a master plan.
 The lighting placement and colors were chosen very carefully to feature the trees and all of the lighting is synchronized – in fact, the lighting on elements like the Tinsel Colonnade and the uplights you’ll see on the trees is synchronized and changes every minute, with a one-hour-long progressive sequence.
 Additionally, most of our lights are visible from multiple points on the trail, which provides a layered visual effect and presents an ever changing vista as you walk the event.

 Q: The color scheme of Illumination features bright pinks, blues and greens – not your typical holiday colors.
 Why did you go with the colors you did?